School of Art & Design

 To address this problem, I introduced Adobe Express to our workflow and created shared brand guidelines with reusable assets, which allowed designers to quickly experiment and create variations while staying within the visual system.

 Importantly, Adobe Express enabled real-time collaboration.
 Designers could work in the same file, build on each other’s ideas, and iterate asynchronously.
 No more messy hand-offs!
-Another bonus: our faculty advisor could always access the latest file asynchronously in order to review and provide feedback.

 The final identity used collaged archival imagery, student illustrations, and structured typographic layouts inspired by museum catalogs and scientific journals.